• Skip to primary navigation

 Tubal ligation and hysterectomy are gynecologic surgical procedures that can reduce the likelihood of you developing a type of ovarian cancer.
 However, they must only be performed for medical reasons.

-If you’ll undergo hysterectomy for a medical reason and you have a family history of breast or ovarian cancer, then your physician may recommend removing your ovaries and fallopian tubes as well.
+If you’ll undergo a hysterectomy for a medical reason and you have a family history of breast or ovarian cancer, then your physician may recommend removing your ovaries and fallopian tubes as well.
 Then again, it’s not for everyone.

-You should talk to your doctor about your risks and benefits of removing your ovaries.
+You should talk to your doctor about the risks and benefits of removing your ovaries.
 Another option is to remove the fallopian tubes and the uterus.
 This option may also reduce ovarian cancer risk.

 Consult your physician about these procedures.